 There is capacity in Victoria to make significant advancements—startup density in Victoria is currently 300 startups per 1 million people compared with territories such as Vancouver, Singapore and New Zealand that have at least 500 startups per million population.

 The action I seek is for the minister to direct her department to provide an update on how aspiring founders in the Western Metropolitan Region can access these preaccelerator programs to support the development of their business.

-In reply to Ms VAGHELA (Western Metropolitan)
+Ms VAGHELA (Western Metropolitan)

 Ms PULFORD (Western Victoria—Minister for Employment, Minister for Innovation, Medical Research and the Digital Economy, Minister for Small Business):